 Embodiment practice is the capacity to consciously attune and respond to the multifarious moment by moment processes of human lived experience.

 A kinesthetic activity is one that is a tactile, physical activity.
 Rather than listening to or watching demonstrations, one takes in information through touch and movement, engaging with material experientially.
 Within a learning scenario kinaesthetic practice refers to understanding and reasoning through actions and the consequences of these actions.
 A continuous stream of assessing and responding to ones environment occurs as the organism uses sense organs in muscles and other parts to feel positions, movements and other sensation based feedback and information.

 Founder of Body-Mind Centering, Bonnie Bainbridge Cohen refers to the 'mind of the cells'.
 Drawing upon this work we recognise that cells of the human organism have an inherent intelligence and that, through attention training, this can be a point of awareness for an individual.

 Live Knowing is the result of substantiating thoughts & concepts through kinaesthetic, multi-sensory, experiential inquiry.
 It requires repetition and is cumulative.
-A process in which learners come to know something through first hand experience - ‘fleshing out’ various permutations to provide a full or ‘whole’ picture over time inside the learning environment and their lives.
+A process in which humans come to know something through first hand experience - ‘fleshing out’ various permutations to provide a full or ‘whole’ picture over time inside the learning environment and their lives.